-Family Therapy is a strength-based, outcome-oriented treatment that focuses on the interaction between the individual and his or her family.
+Family Therapy is a strength-based, outcome-oriented treatment that focuses on the interaction between

 After observing how your family interacts, the therapist will draw a chart, or map, of your family’s structure.
 Since there is an overall organization or structure that maintains a family's dysfunctional interactions, this chart helps identify the hierarchy, family subsystems, and boundaries (both rigid and flexible) within the family unit, such as the relationship between parents or between one parent and one particular child.
 Using this plan, the therapist can also see where changes are needed and what type of interventions will help restructure the family.

 Family members may be asked to role-play a problematic situation, and, at times, the therapist may appear to be “taking sides” to help disrupt a negative pattern within a family subsystem and change the dynamic of the relationship.
 Therapists work collaboratively with families, not as experts who can solve problems, but as consultants and coaches who work to bring the family's dormant capacities to the surface.
 Therapists respect the family's unique culture.